craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Bandage
 Tiny (3), 4 Action Cost (UNPACK > WRAP I > WRAP II > WRAP III)
-Bandage has 1 Charge.
+Bandage has 1 Charge

 WRAP II: You continue to wrap the bandage onto a wound.
 Resolve a stack of the 'Bleeding' [[Ailment]].
 WRAP III: You finish wrapping the bandage onto a wound.
 Resolve two stacks of the 'Bleeding' [[Ailment]].
+Expend a charge.

 Creation:
 	- 1 Watch spent at 8+ Crafting, Bushcraft, Weaving